pedrocrisp/Wetlab-Protocols/RiboZero.md

-# RiboZero for Illumina RNAseq
+# RiboZero for Illumina Truseq Stranded RNAseq Kit

 *Half reactions protocol*
+*Used when Ribo-Zero kit is purchased seperately, in combination with the Truseq mRNA kit (instead of the total RNA kit)*

 Adapted from Ribo-Zero Magnetic Kits Guide Rev A and TruSeq Stranded Total RNA Guide Rev E